(Last updated: July 14, 2016; last reviewed: July 14, 2016)

 |Hepatic Effects||Reported with most NRTIs.

-Flares: HIV/HBV-co-infected patients may develop severe hepatic flares when TDF, 3TC, and FTC are withdrawn or when HBV resistance develops.
+When TAF, TDF, 3TC, and FTC are withdrawn or when HBV resistance develops: HIV/HBV-coinfected patients may develop severe hepatic flares.

 |NVP > other NNRTIs

 NVP: Severe hepatotoxicity associated with skin rash or hypersensitivity.
-2-week NVP dose escalation may reduce risk.
+Two-week NVP dose escalation may reduce risk.
 Risk is greater for women with pre-NVP CD4 count >250 cells/mm3 and men with pre-NVP CD4 count >400 cells/mm3.
-NVP should never be used for post-exposure prophylaxis, or in patients with hepatic insufficiency (Child-Pugh B or C).
+NVP should never be used for postexposure prophylaxis, or in patients with hepatic insufficiency (Child-Pugh B or C).

 |All PIs: Drug-induced hepatitis and hepatic decompensation have been reported; greatest frequency with TPV/r.